prakash-aathi/GitReach-Chat/Readme.md

+# Git Reach Chat

+Talk easily with fellow developers using just their GitHub usernames.
+No more emails – connect, chat, and collaborate hassle-free for smoother coding discussions

 ## Tech stack

 - spring boot - the backend framework used is Spring Boot ... it is a Java-based framework used to build endpoints